First Home Buyer Guide

 Most first home buyers underestimate the total cost of purchasing a property.
 Beyond the deposit, upfront fees and ongoing holding costs can quickly compromise your financial position.
 This structured assessment provides a realistic, numbers-driven estimate of what it actually costs to buy in Queensland - delivering absolute clarity before you commit.

-Please note: This is an indicative planning tool, not formal financial advice.
+Please note: This is an independent guide to Queensland grants and concessions.
+The information is intended as a planning tool only and does not constitute formal financial advice.

 To provide an accurate assessment of your buying capacity, upfront costs, and grant eligibility, we first need to establish your baseline.